Minestom/minestom.net/docs/setup/your-first-server.md

 ```

 :::
-With all of this done, all we need to do is run the `shadowJar` task to create a working uber (fat) jar!
-(The jar will be put in `/build/libs/` by default)
+With all of this done, all we need to do is run the `shadowJar` task to create a working uber (fat) jar for Gradle!
+(The jar will be put in `/build/libs/` by default).

+For Maven we will add a execution property and the `jar-with-dependencies` tag for our jar (It will be outputted in `/target/`).

-Now, just to be sure that you understood everything, here is a complete `build.gradle`/`build.gradle.kts` file with a few extra niceities added.
+Now, just to be sure that you understood everything, here is a complete `build.gradle`/`build.gradle.kts`/`pom.xml` file with a few extra niceities added.

 :::tabs
-=== groovy
+=== Gradle (Groovy)

 ```groovy
 plugins {